redox-os/book/src/coding-and-building.md

   EOF
 ```

-If your file is large, or non-ASCII, or you have many files to copy, you can use the process described in [Patch an Image](#insert-files-on-qemu-image).
+If your file is large, or non-ASCII, or you have many files to copy, you can use the process described in the [Insert Files On QEMU Image](#insert-files-on-qemu-image) section.
 However, you do so at your own risk.

 Files you create while running QEMU remain in the Redox image, so long as you do not rebuild the image.
 Similarly, files you add to the image will be present when you run QEMU, so long as you do not rebuild the image.